Cal-Rex/milestone-project-4-fly-movement-library/README.md

 ### __Phase 2__

+#### __New user stories:__
+- _"As a user, i would like to log out from the profile view page, as i would find this more intuitive."_
+- _"As a user, i would like to have my personal settings be more visibly accessible so i can navigate the app more intuitively"_
+- _"As a user, i would like to access the full list of movements in the library in addition to searching for them"_
+- _"As a user, i would like to have a timer on the movement page, so i can track workout time, or rest periods when conducting a movement"_
+- _"As a user, i would like to have a playlist of videos that iterates through my bookmarked movements for a streamlined workout"_
+- _"As a user, i would like to access some of the partner app features on this app for a more seamless experience"_
+- _"As a user, i would like to view the last movement i logged a 1-rep max on from the dashboard"_
+- _"As a user, i would like to view my most viewed movement on the dashboard, as i keep searching for it"_

+#### __Additional User Goals based on new criteria__
+- _allows users to use the app as a guide through their workout_

 ### **Scope Plane**

+### __Phase 1__

 Based on the results of the strategy plane the following features have been focused on to develop: